The formation process

 The election of a new House of Representatives is followed by the formation of a new Cabinet, which is a complex and exciting process.

-As a rule, the leaders of the political groups will appoint a "scout", immediately after the elections, who holds a consultation with all the parties.
+As a rule, the leaders of the political groups will appoint a "scout" immediately after the elections.
+This scout holds a consultation with all the parties.
 No later than one week after the elections the House has a plenary debate on the election result and the Cabinet formation procedure.
 In this debate the House can designate one or more so-called informateurs, who examine which parties are ready to form a coalition and any obstacles which have to be overcome.
 The House of Representatives in its new composition decides on the exact assignment to be given to the informateur(s).